 Project Summary: The Medicaid Pathway is a companion project to the All-Payer Model that accelerates payment and delivery system reform for providers and services not initially subject to the proposed financial caps of the All-Payer Model, such as LTSS, mental health, substance use disorder services and others.
 This work stream focuses on delivery system integration and payment reform with the goal of improving outcomes and quality of care for people who receive long-term services and supports, in particular through Vermont's Choices for Care program.
 Choices for Care is a nationally recognized Medicaid program that serves both nursing home residents and those receiving home- and community-based services.
 Savings from decreased institutional utilization help to fund community-based services for participants who qualify for "nursing home-level of care."
-This project will explore value-based payment models to achieve these improvements, and to this end will promote pilot project/s that are already under development.
-The St. Johnsbury pilot completed its research and feasibility analyses in March 2016 (see Status Update below); implementation steps will be identified through the sub-group process.
+This project has explored value-based payment models to achieve these improvements.
+The St. Johnsbury pilot completed its research and feasibility analyses in March 2016 (see Status Update below).

 - July 2015-December 2015 Sub-Group convened to research implementation of a St. Johnsbury pilot program. - January 2016 Proposed St. Johnsbury project plan presented to VHCIP leadership and stakeholders. - February-March 2016 Continued research and feasibility analyses for a potential St. Johnsbury pilot. - May-December 2016 LTSS/Choices for Care Medicaid Pathway Subgroup formed.
-Subgroup is working to identify goals and scope, discuss delivery system and payment models, develop a quality and oversight framework, promote, and oversee pilot project(s), and identify necessary resources and policy changes.
+Subgroup is working to identify goals and scope, discuss delivery system and payment models, develop a quality and oversight framework, promote, and oversee pilot project(s), and identify necessary resources and policy changes. - January 2017 Internal planning to refine project focus in line with State goals.

-- Work on the Choices for Care (CFC) work stream continues through the Medicaid Pathway effort.
-Intensive planning and stakeholder engagement began in June 2016. - Research for one Vermont region, St. Johnsbury, was completed in March 2016.
+- Intensive planning and stakeholder engagement began in June 2016. - Research for one Vermont region, St. Johnsbury, was completed in March 2016.